Leeds Mind is committed to protecting and respecting your privacy.

 Who are we?

 Leeds Mind promotes positive mental health and wellbeing and provides help and support to those who need it.
-We offer many services, including: counselling, group therapy, social support, peer support, self-directed support, social prescribing, employment support, suicide bereavement support, and mental health training.
+We offer many services, including: counselling, group therapy, social support, peer support, social prescribing, employment support, suicide bereavement support, and mental health training.
 Leeds Mind is a registered charity (no. 1007625).
 The registered address of Leeds Mind is Clarence House, 11 Clarence Road, Horsforth, Leeds, LS18 4LB

 This privacy notice explains how Leeds Mind use personal information.